TBFY/kg-interface/README.md

 # kg-interface
 A query interface for the knowledge graph based on a light version of OptiqueVQS.
 The full version with a backend allowing among others storing and retriving queries is available here:  [https://sws.ifi.uio.no/project/optique-vqs/](https://sws.ifi.uio.no/project/optique-vqs/).

+OptiqueVQS follows an approach projecting ontologies into graphs in order for end users to navigate a given ontology to formulate SPARQL queries.
+This approach has been described here:

+- Ahmet Soylu and Evgeny Kharlamov, "Making Complex Ontologies End User Accessible via Ontology Projections", in Proceedings of the 8th Joint International Conference (JIST 2018), LNCS, Vol. 11341, Springer, 2018, pp.295-303. doi: [https://doi.org/10.1007/978-3-030-04284-4_20](10.1007/978-3-030-04284-4_20)

 ## Quick Start
 This version of the OptiqueVQS is purely client-side.
 You need to set the following parameters in config.js under the config folder.